|Donor:||Department for International Development (DFID)|

 Afghanistan, Azerbaijan, Bangladesh, Cambodia, Iraq, Kyrgyzstan, Laos, Lebanon, Myanmar, Nepal, Pakistan, Palestine, Syria, Tajikistan, Turkmenistan, Uzbekistan, Yemen

 UK Aid Match brings charities, the public and UK government together to collectively change the lives of some of the world’s poorest people.
 It also gives the British public an opportunity to engage with international development issues and have a say in how UK aid is spent.
-The Department for International Development welcomes proposals for the latest £20 million round of UK Aid Match from charities working on the following issues: disability, health, women’s empowerment, youth employment, prosperity, modern slavery, girls’ education, plus oceans and plastics.
-This will be the first time the public will be able to double their donations to charities tackling the scourge of plastics waste in the world’s oceans.
+It is designed to provide opportunities for the UK public to engage with international development issues and to allow the British public to have a say in how UK aid is spent, whilst boosting the impact of the very best civil society projects to reach the poorest people in developing countries.

 The UK Aid Match fund is open to organisations that are: (1) UK-based; (1) non-governmental and not-for-profit organisation; (3) deliver poverty reduction projects in up to 2 of DFID’s eligible countries be able to provide published annual audited accounts or financial statements for the previous 2 years.

 The countries that are eligible for organisations to implement their UK Aid Match-funded projects in are: (1) the lowest 50 countries in the UN Human Development Index (HDI); and (2) certain countries the UK Department for International Development (DFID) considers to be of high or moderate fragility.